Canadians prefer to go places in their cars, so that they are free to go when and where they wish.

 Matheson Road, in the neighbourhood of Carson's Grove in the City of Gloucester Ontario Canada is 1.6 km long, entirely residential, with 85 moderate-value detached family houses, a local elementary school and two playgrounds.
 It was designed to collector specifications (50 km/h) although it is signed at 40 in an unsuccessful attempt to reduce speeds below the design speed.
 Parking is restricted to one side, but is little used except around the playgrounds.
 Traffic volume on the road is low for its design, 150 per hour during the day.
 But, a few drivers travel at speeds that scare residents.
 And, some drive so aggressively at peak periods that residents fear for their children's safety around the playgrounds, particularly in the new section, which has much greater setback than the old section, and no trees yet.

 The first reaction of residents was to get more police with radar guns, and to use the speeding tickets to pay their salary.
 The province of Ontario, however, required at the time that fines resulting from court convictions be paid directly to the provincial treasury.
 (This was to forestall the temptation to set up fake speed traps and red lights to fund general town operations, as a remarkable number of American towns did for years without being called to account.
 Unfortunately, this has changed, and Ottawa is now deliberately using traffic offenses as a revenue source.)
 So, hiring more police would have raised taxes then, impractical under provincial pressure to reduce them.
 And, since speeding is a provincial offense, only police are permitted to issue speeding tickets - inexpensive municipal volunteers/employees can't.
-(A police constable with vehicle costs us $55/hr including support and overhead.)
+(A police constable with vehicle cost us $55/hr including support and overhead at the time, 1998.)

 In the United States photo radar does the job.
 But, in Ontario, photo radar was banned by the province, after a politically convoluted campaign succeeded in persuading a basically law-and-order government to put the right of criminals to not have their photo taken on public roads ahead of the safety of the law abiding populace.
 (Photo systems are allowed for running a red light, because the owner of the vehicle is deemed to be responsible for that - only a photo of the license plate need be obtained, and such systems are being deployed in Ontario.
 But, speeding is deemed to be the responsibility of the driver, and photo driver identification is deemed to invade privacy.
 Lawyers!!)